cardo-org/Rembus.jl/examples/Examples.md

 This simple example show how to integrate Rembus with [Rocket](https://github.com/ReactiveBayes/Rocket.jl), a reactive extensions library for Julia.

-The integration is easily obtained using the `@shared` macro: the first argument of method to be subscribed to `my_topic` is a `Subject` object.
+The integration is easily obtained using the `@inject` macro: the first argument of method to be subscribed to `my_topic` is a `Subject` object.

 The method body simply consists in a `next!()` call: feeding the value received from the topic